“Well, you see, my property is enough to supply me with all my needs…

 For Socrates, as for the other great Greek philosophers and the tradition of Christian thinkers in continuity with them, the significant category concerning wealth is need, as distinct from want or desire.
 This is as profound as it is challenging, and as implication-rich as it is unappreciated.
 Here is a thorny issue at the very heart of household and of human life itself.

-How we do think about wealth and wealth-getting?
+How do we think about wealth and wealth-getting?
 More importantly, how do we practice it?

 A perennial question is this: if wealth is about supplying needs, why not supply needs and then go further?
 Put otherwise, how could having too much be a problem?
 Isn’t having too little the real problem?